 Common questions about date-of-death appraisals, step-up in basis, and our desktop appraisal process.

 A date-of-death appraisal establishes the fair market value of real estate as of the date a property owner passed away.
-This value becomes the new cost basis for the inherited property under IRC §1014, which can eliminate capital gains tax on decades of appreciation.
+Under federal tax law (IRC §1014), this value becomes the new cost basis for the property — replacing the original purchase price.
+This applies whether the property is fully inherited or co-owned, such as when one spouse passes away and the surviving spouse retains the home.

 When a property owner dies, their heirs receive the property at its current market value rather than the original purchase price.
-This "step-up" eliminates capital gains tax on appreciation that occurred during the decedent's lifetime.
+Under federal tax law (IRC §1014), this “step-up” eliminates capital gains tax on appreciation that occurred during the decedent’s lifetime.

 Example: A home purchased for $150,000 in 1990 is worth $900,000 at the date of death.
 Without the step-up, selling the home would trigger capital gains tax on $750,000 of appreciation.
 With a date-of-death appraisal establishing the $900,000 basis, that tax liability is eliminated.